teleprint-me/coinbot/README.md

-Disclaimer:

-**I am a programmer** and _I am **NOT** an accredited financial expert_.
-You should seek out an accredited financial expert for making serious investment decisions.
-Do NOT take investment advice from random internet strangers and always do your own research.
+# CoinBot

+CoinBot: Automated Crypto Trading with Compound Interest Strategy

+## Disclaimer

+    I am a programmer and NOT an accredited financial expert.
+    For important investment decisions, consult a certified financial professional.
+    Do NOT rely on investment advice from anonymous sources online; always conduct thorough research.

 📝 THIS SOFTWARE IS UNDER ACTIVE DEVELOPMENT AND IS SUBJECT TO CHANGE